logicsec/lexlogic.github.io/content/post/2022/10/microsoft-exchange-server-has-a-zero-day-problem/index.md

 description: "" # Description used for search engine.
 featured: true # Sets if post is a featured post, making it appear on the sidebar.
 A featured post won't be listed on the sidebar if it's the current page
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
-toc: true # Controls if a table of contents should be generated for first-level links automatically.
+toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 usePageBundles: true # Set to true to group assets like images in the same folder as this post.
 featureImage: "images/thumbnail.png" # Sets featured image on blog post.
-featureImageAlt: 'Description of image' # Alternative text for featured image.
-featureImageCap: 'Illustration: Sylverarts/Getty Images' # Caption (optional).
 thumbnail: "images/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
 shareImage: "images/thumbnail.png" # Designate a separate image for social media sharing.

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.